 - Schema.org microdata translation

-In order not to slow down the translation speed, all translations are stored directly on the GTranslate server.
-This solution enables GTranslate to learn for itself and to provide the website owner with further information such as statistics.
+To slow down the translation speed, all translations are stored directly on the GTranslate server.
+This solution enables GTranslate to learn for itself and provide the website owner with further information.

-Of course and we already mentioned GTranslate offers a free version.
-This offering is okay for a first look, but it’s enjoyable with a small upgrade.
-At SeventyOne.ch we decided on the “Custom” version (two languages), which costs about USD 60 per year.
-However, we will launch a new website for a customer next time and will probably use the start-up version because we present this site in 4 languages.
+Of course, and we already mentioned GTranslate offers a free version.
+This offering is okay for a first look, but it’s enjoyable with a minor upgrade.
+At SeventyOne.ch, we decided on the “Custom” version (two languages), which costs about USD 60 per year.
+However, we will launch a new website for a customer next time and probably use the start-up version because we present this site in 4 languages.

 The GTranslate plugin is fun.
 It can take on the established solutions like Weglot and WPML without any problems.
-We have decided to buy the paid version, and within a short time, we have achieved a lot of new visitors and followers with it.
-While our blog gets written in English, but the website has a Swiss domain, we have many visitors from the German-speaking countries.
+We have decided to buy the paid version, and within a short time, we have achieved many new visitors and followers with it.
+While our blog gets written in English, but the website has a Swiss domain.
+We have many visitors from German-speaking countries.